yezhenqing/spatial-live/README.md

 ## Installation & Usage
-First, please go to github website to download the spatial-live:
+First, please go to github website to download the Spatial-Live:

 ```bash
   $ git clone https://github.com/yezhenqing/spatial-live
 ```

-There are two ways to start spatial-lvv for different users:
+There are two ways to start Spatial-Live for different users:

 *  regular user